hardikp/hardikp.github.io/books.md

 ## 2023

+* The Song of the Cell by Siddhartha Mukherjee
 * What My Bones Know: A Memoir of Healing from Complex Trauma by Stephanie Foo
 * Acceptance by Emi Nietfeld
 * Young Forever by Mark Hyman